roopksaini/itwin-cli-manual/docs/user-stories/imodel-changeset-compare.md

 - `itp changed-elements enable`
   Enable change tracking for an iModel.
-- `itp imodel changeset list`
+- `itp changed-elements changesets`
-  Lists all changesets for the iModel, providing a version history.
+  Lists all changesets for the iModel, along with their processing statuses.
 - `itp changed-elements comparison`
   Compares two changesets and returns a list of changes between them.